 Implementation of Measure T-1.2 would lead to preservation of agricultural lands in the County; however, an intensification of agricultural uses and associated emissions is not expected.
 In general, the activities that would be undertaken because of the measures described above would not require the use of heavy equipment.
 Conversion of agricultural equipment would rely on small hand-held equipment, if any at all.
 Establishing a tree planting program would not require heavy equipment, but could be attributed to a small amount of air emissions because of distribution of trees, and watering at the beginning of the establishment period.
 Any emissions associated with these improvements would be minimal and temporary and would not contribute to air quality violations.
-Therefore, implementation of measures that would result in preservation of agricultural lands, conversion of agricultural equipment, and the establishment of a tree planting program would result in less-than-significant impacts related to air quality standards.
+Therefore, implementation of measures that would result in preservation of a tree planting program would result in less-than-significant impacts related to air quality standards.